 Ph.D., Stanford University, 2004

-Associate Professor of Public Policy & Higher Education, Dept. of Leadership, Policy & Organizations
+Associate Professor of Public Policy & Higher Education, Research in Higher Education, Dept. of Leadership, Policy & Organizations

 Professor Doyle's work investigates the antecedents and outcomes of higher education policy at the state and federal level, and uses theoretical and methodological insights from political science to better understand both higher education politics and policy.